 Though the trailhead lots—separated by about a quarter mile—fill up quickly and he trails are heavily trafficked, these flat and easy nature walks still feel worlds away from the crowds of Park Loop Road.
 And at about 2.6 miles total for both trails together, it’s a nice distance to break up a drive around Southwest Harbor.

 They both follow rocky coastal outcroppings with naturally occurring coves and harbors dotted with gorgeously pungent coniferous trees.
 Ship Harbor empties out just about completely at low tide, and the harbor’s entrance is beyond photogenic.
-These are easy trails with views and scenery that hit way above their weight class and absolutely should not be missed.
+These are easy trails with views and scenery that hit way above their weight class as some of the best hikes Acadia has to offer.

 Moderate with beautiful views

 One of Acadia’s best features is a series of low-lying mountains that give a good, solid workout without being too technical for most casual hikers.
 The views from these peaks—rising right out of the sea—always feel like they’re somehow pasted into place from bigger, harder, more challenging climbs.
-A little bit of work and a whole lot of payoff—just the right balance for a weekend getaway hike.
+Some of the top hikes in Acadia National Park require just a little bit of work for a whole lot of payoff—just the right balance for a weekend spend hiking Acadia National Park!